centaurreader/rpg/README.md

 - [x] defer css loading for custom font
 - [x] include meta description
 - [x] make toolbar list items valid html
+- [x] (bug) space bar triggers attack while in modals
+- [x] (bug) you will die before being healed by level up causing you to have HP but still get game over
 - [x] add permanent upgrades for purchase on death (roguelite ish)
   - [x] Drain: 1% life steal on hit
     - [x] check for drain in tick and apply based on damage done